Beyond Transparency: Algorithmic Management and Socio‑Technical Accountability in Platform Work

 This one-day expert workshop brings together researchers, unions, NGOs, platform representatives, and policy/practice actors to examine how algorithmic management shapes working conditions and representation in the German platform economy.

-The workshop approaches algorithmic management as a socio-technical accountability challenge that extends beyond narrow transparency debates.
-It explores how worker rights, regulatory requirements, and sustainable business models can be better aligned to support a flourishing and equitable platform economy.
+The workshop approaches algorithmic management as a socio-technical accountability challenge that moves beyond the limits of existing transparency debates.
+It explores how worker rights, regulatory requirements and sustainable business models can be better aligned to support a more equitable platform economy.

 Why This Workshop Now